Skip to content

 Claude showed the largest delta of the four.

 The bare-question response was a hedged “reasonable but not ideal.”
-The structured response was a specific HOLD OFF at medium-to-high confidence, distinguishing between IV rank (18) and IV percentile (12%) — a distinction the other tools didn’t make — identifying that AAPL was at fresh all-time highs, naming the next earnings as 30 July, and specifying the “melt-up” scenario as the underperformance condition.
+The structured response was a specific HOLD OFF at medium-to-high confidence.
+It distinguished between IV rank (18) and IV percentile (12%), a distinction the other tools didn’t make.
+It identified AAPL at fresh all-time highs, named the next earnings as 30 July, and specified the “melt-up” scenario as the underperformance condition.

-The test: A BMNR covered call setup with one explicit instruction: “without access to a live options chain.”
+The test: A BMNR covered call setup with one explicit instruction: “without access to a live options chain”, the broker’s real-time list of option prices.
 Then three questions about IV interpretation, the trade-off between $26 and $27 strikes, and what to verify from the broker.

-BMNR is the test stock here because I trade covered calls on it — these are the strikes and the cost basis I was actually considering, not a hypothetical.
+BMNR is the test stock here because I trade covered calls on it.
+These are the strikes and the cost basis I was considering, not a hypothetical.
 I established in 7 AI prompts for covered calls that AI cannot see your options chain.
 The reader has to paste in real numbers.
-The question this test asks: when an AI is told it doesn’t have chain data, does it stay in its lane — or does it invent numbers that look plausible?
+The question this test asks: when an AI is told it doesn’t have chain data, does it stay in its lane, or does it invent numbers that look plausible?

 Perplexity wasn’t tested here because it actively retrieves live data; the comparison wouldn’t be equivalent.
 The other three were.